 Have questions for EOP or want to set up an appointment with your counselor?
 Visit our EOP Virtual Front Desk!

-Please email [email protected] for any questions regarding how to transition into EOP and sign up for our summer transitional programs.
+Please email [email protected] for any questions regarding how to apply to EOP and sign up for our summer transitional programs.

 The Office of Educational Opportunity Programs & Ethnic Affairs (EOP) offers on-going services such as outreach, recruitment, and admission throughout the year.
 We provide on and off campus visits, presentations, and student panels.